fspaolo/gfw-problem/README.md

 ### References and Credits

-Some figures have been adapted from Google and the following references:
+Some figures have been modified from Google and the following references:

 PolSAR for small ship detection - https://www.mdpi.com/2072-4292/11/24/2938/htm
 PolSAR method for ship detection - https://ieeexplore.ieee.org/document/8900480
 PolSAR and ship detection - https://www.researchgate.net/publication/224116934_Ship_detection_from_polarimetric_SAR_images
 SAR dataset for deep learning - https://www.mdpi.com/2072-4292/11/7/765/htm
 Status of vessel detection with SAR - https://www.researchgate.net/publication/308917393_Current_Status_on_Vessel_Detection_and_Classification_by_Synthetic_Aperture_Radar_for_Maritime_Security_and_Safety